woai3c/self-learning-english/docs/qa/fe/other.md

 ## Please share your reasons for choosing NestJS as a technology stack and the specific benefits it has brought to your projects.

-I chose Nestjs because it's open-source, written in JS, feature-rich, and has a vibrant ecosystem.
-It's easy for front-end developers to pick up.
-In situations where back-end resources are limited, front-end developers can also write back-end code.
+Well, I chose NestJS mainly because it's open-source and written in JavaScript.
+It's got lots of features and a rich ecosystem, which makes it pretty easy for front-end developers to pick up.
+You know, in situations where we're short on back-end resources, front-end developers can step in and handle some back-end work too.

 <details>
 <summary>查看中文</summary>